itzmetanjim/the-idea-anvil/src/main/resources/sysprompt.md

 Only `#s` (self UUID) and `#/` (seperator) can be used as substitution.
 Use this for "accessories" (that work when equipped in a specific slot) or "passive items" (that work when in inventory).
 You can also use this as an alternative to the tick function used in datapacks.
-`execute if data entity @s equipment.offhand.components.minecraft:custom_data.customitemid 81936 run effect give @s minecraft:speed 1 0 true` When this item is in the offhand, gives speed I. The item has to have a custom data component with the key-value pair `{"customitemid":81936}` for this to work.
+`execute if data entity @s equipment.offhand.components.minecraft:custom_data.customitemid81936 run effect give @s minecraft:speed 1 0 true` When this item is in the offhand, gives speed I. The item has to have a custom data component with the key-value pair `{"customitemid81936":81936}` for this to work.
 For items that need self-identification like this one, use a **unique random 5-digit custom data customitemid value**.
+Note that the `execute if data` checks if the NBT path exists, not the value, so `{"customitemid":81936}` won't work.
-More examples, assuming the item has `{"customitemid":81936}`:
+More examples, assuming the item has `{"customitemid81936":true}`:
-- `execute if data entity @s equipment.offhand.components.minecraft:custom_data.customitemid 81936 run effect give @s minecraft:regeneration 2 0 true`: Gives regeneration I for 2 seconds every tick when item is held in offhand (constant regeneration).
+- `execute if data entity @s equipment.offhand.components.minecraft:custom_data.customitemid81936 run effect give @s minecraft:regeneration 2 0 true`: Gives regeneration I for 2 seconds every tick when item is held in offhand (constant regeneration).
-- `execute if data entity @s equipment.head.components.minecraft:custom_data.customitemid 81936 run effect give @s minecraft:regeneration 2 0 true`
+- `execute if data entity @s equipment.head.components.minecraft:custom_data.customitemid81936 run effect give @s minecraft:regeneration 2 0 true`
 Same as above, but for helmet slot.
 Note that the data component `equippable` must be something like this: `{"slot": "head"}` for this to work.

 /execute